Huelpsy2002/Github-Randome-Repos/README.md

 - Fetches a random public GitHub repository
 - Displays repository name, description,forks,stars and link
-- Built with HTML, CSS, and JavaScript
+- Built with HTML, CSS, and React for frontend
+- built with expressjs for backend